Understanding Osko and the New Payments Platform

 Ever been the one to pay for dinner and not receive payment from a member of the group?
 You won’t need to stress about nagging in the group chat for the next two months before they finally pay up, because with Osko there’s no excuse for tardy payments.
 All they need to do is pop your phone number or email into the app and you’ll get the cash before you’ve even left the restaurant.

 It’s likely you’ve found yourself in a situation where you’re needing to pay someone there and then, whether it’s a tradie, buying something secondhand or paying an instructor after an impromptu, one-off class.
 With no ATM around, Osko can fix the situation quick-smart.

-For example, say you’ve been scouring Gumtree for the last 3 weeks looking for a chest of drawers and you finally you find the one you want.
+For example, say you’ve been scouring Gumtree for the last three weeks looking for a chest of drawers and you finally you find the one you want.
 You rock up to their house, put them in your car and all you need to do is put their number into your phone and you can finish the transaction right there.
-No need for cash or the awkward, “well that should come through in a couple days, I promise it won’t bounce…”

 For a small business

-You should find that the fiddly aspects of your business’ banking and bookkeeping should be taken care of much quicker and with greater accounting clarity.
-You’ll be able to pay your staff, suppliers or bills instantly, and it could help keep track of your invoices and accounts with more accuracy and less hassle.
+You should find the fiddly aspects of your business banking and bookkeeping are taken care of much quicker and with greater accounting clarity.
+You’ll be able to pay your staff, suppliers or bills instantly, and it could help keep track of your invoices and accounts with less hassle.

 As far as receiving money, when your customer makes the transaction, you get the money straight away, instead of having to wait a couple of days.

 If you’re interested in getting connected to a bank that is a bit more ‘in the know’ when it comes to the latest in banking technology, check out the different accounts at Mozo’s comparison hub.